Jessica Mendoza: Stanford Cardinal

-Mendoza began her career as a 1999 First Team All-American and All-Pac-10 honoree.
+Mendoza attended Stanford University and played college softball for the Stanford Cardinal.
+She began her career as a 1999 First Team All-American and All-Pac-10 Conference honoree.
 Included with her recognition, she was named Pac-12 Newcomer of the Year.
-She broke the Cardinal records for season batting average and RBI totals while ranking top-10 for her hits.
+She broke the Cardinal records for season batting average and runs batted in (RBIs) while ranking top-10 for her hits.

 On March 6, 1999, in defeating Illinois State, Mendoza had a single-game career high four hits off pitchers Corey Harris, Tammy Millian and Jamie Bagnall.
 Later that month, for the week of March 8, she was named National Fastpitch Coaches Association Player of the Week after hitting .631 (12/19) with 11 RBIs, 4 home runs, a triple and two doubles for a slugging percentage of 1.473.

-The sophomore's season saw her again earn First Team citations for the NCAA Division I and the Pac-10.
+As a sophomore, Mendoza again earn First Team citations for the NCAA Division I and the Pac-10.
 She added conference Player of the Year to her collection and broke her own record for batting average with a then-school and career-best .474, which also led the NCAA.
 She also claimed new records for hits, home runs, doubles, slugging, and stolen bases, which still rank top 10 for a season at Stanford.

 From February 29 through March 22, 2000, Mendoza went on a school-record 19-consecutive-game hit streak.
 She batted .561 (32/57) to accompany four home runs and 15 RBIs, striking out just once with a slugging of .842.

 Mendoza continued her success for the Cardinal with her third All-American and All-Pac-10 citations.
 She posted top-10 season records in virtually every category, still currently ranking second in single-season home runs and stolen bases.